Aider vs Google AntiGravity

 - How do Aider and Google AntiGravity compare on pricing?

-- Aider lists open source, whereas Google AntiGravity offers free preview.
+- Aider lists open source, whereas Google AntiGravity offers free tier, ai pro $20/mo, ultra tiers.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Aider vs Google AntiGravity?

-- Aider fits teams that value Terminal Power Users, while Google AntiGravity suits those prioritizing Developers exploring multi-agent IDEs.
+- Aider fits teams that value Terminal Power Users, while Google AntiGravity suits those prioritizing Multi-agent orchestration.
 If you need category-specific guardrails, start with the tool that matches your daily workflows.

 - Is Aider or Google AntiGravity better overall?